 This Michigan Modular Homes Exterior

-The “Ultra 1” is fairly unique in respects to most Michigan modular homes, due to it having a two car garage affixed to the front of the home.
+The “Ultra 1” is fairly unique with respect to most Michigan modular homes, due to it having a two-car garage affixed to the front of the home.
 While most modular homes have the option to have a garage setup on site, this floor plan actually comes with it.

 Beyond that, the “Ultra 1” has a very inviting exterior with a large porch with a nice covering.
 The beautiful blue siding with white trim, which seems to be all the rage right now, also gives the home a nice soothing feel.